 This is a study program.
 Students must carry a 15-credit load and are expected to fully participate in all class activities.
-Students will take Spanish Language, Literature and English Composition for a total of 15 credits.
-With enrollment of 25 students or more, Intro to Comparative Politics and Intro to Gender Studies will also be available to choose from.
+Students will take Spanish Language, World Literature and Creative Writing for a total of 15 credits.
+With enrollment of 25 students or more, Math in Society and Art History will also be available to choose from.
 See detailed descriptions below.

 Spanish Language - All Green River levels (5 credits)